scalalandio/chimney/docs/docs/supported-transformations.md

     This is an advanced feature!
 Due to macros' limitations this feature requires several conditions to work.

-The challenge is that the function you'd like to provie has to be called within macro, so it has to be defined in such a way that the macro will be able to access it.
+The challenge is that the function you'd like to provide has to be called within macro, so it has to be defined in such a way that the macro will be able to access it.
 Normally, there is no way to inject a custom login into existing macro, but Chimney has a specific solution for this: